selakap/rolling_thread_dumps/README.md

 PLEASE NOTE:
-Since the deletion is happening based on the last access time nad the file name, make sure to place and run the script in a newly created folder.
+Since the deletion is happening based on the last access time and the file name, make sure to place and run the script in a newly created folder.